-Now that we finally have the nitty-gritty out of the way, we finally get to the best rated crossbow options.
+Now that we have the nitty-gritty out of the way, we finally get to the best rated crossbow reviews and options.
 These are top rated crossbows in their respective price range, starting with the most expensive option and moving down based on crossbow prices.

 $900 or more: Excalibur Matrix 380 Review – The Fastest Crossbow

 For crossbows that will set you back at least $900, none can compare to the Excalibur Matrix 380, which is the best recurve crossbow on the market.
 Its draw weight is 260 lbs and it has a reported speed of 380 fps attained with a 350gr. arrow.
 This remarkable speed makes it one of the fastest crossbows nowadays!
+Needless to say with such speed it is also the most powerful crossbow.
 Amazingly, with the high speed it does not produce a lot of noise, so it is a great crossbow to take on a hunt, especially if you are hunting from a blind.
 As for the dimensions it is very compact with 35,6 inches long and weighs 5.9 pounds which is extremely lightweight for crossbows.
 It comes packaged with a Tact-Zone Crossbow Scope (illuminated: red and green and with a range scale of up to 60 yards), a four-arrow ambidextrous quiver, four Diablo arrows, four 150 grain field points and a rope cocking aid.
 Once you sight it, you are ready to go hunting.

 Reviews of this crossbow are overwhelmingly positive with nobody giving it less that 5.0 out of 5.0 based on performance.
 A lot of archers claim that this is the most accurate crossbow on the market while everybody agree that this crossbow gives the user the most pleasurable shooting experience.
 Word of caution from another user: if you want to practice shooting this crossbows, make sure you get good block targets – at 40 yards arrows go fletching deep and you may not be able to pull them out.